jianlanluo/SAQ/README.md

 # SAQ: Action-Quantized Offline Reinforcement Learning for Robotic Skill Learning
 A simple and modular implementation of the SAQ algorithm in Jax and Flax.
+For more information, visit the website at saqrl.github.io.

 ## Installation